eshazen/ninjanirs-sipm/README.md

 # ninjanirs-sipm

-Power supplies and electronics for SiPM base optodes
+Power supplies and electronics for SiPM-based optodes